 You have virtually no privacy

 I recently returned to America after a year of travel and realized that I’ve had 15 days of the last 365 to myself.
 Every other day was spent sharing space with roommates, housemates and strangers.
 When you’re traveling, private space becomes an almost unheard of luxury.
-It’s especially hard to find if you’re traveling on a budget, because absolutely everything is cheaper when it’s shared.
+It’s especially hard to find if you’re traveling on a budget or solo (ironically), because absolutely everything is cheaper when it’s shared.

 >> Round our complete guide to hostels, with tips and answers to frequently asked questions

-You become deeply, deeply over small talk and constantly meeting new people
+You get over small talk and constantly meeting new people

 Meeting new people and making new friends is one of the best things about travel.
 It’s also one of the most exhausting.